memN0ps/illusion-rs/README.md

 ## Usage

-1. **Build the Project**
+A UEFI blue-pill hypervisor operates under the following conditions:

+- **Secure Boot is Disabled**: No vulnerabilities needed (**supported by this project**).
+- **Virtualization-Based Security (VBS) is Disabled**: Ensures compatibility.
+- **Exploiting Known UEFI Flaws**: Using outdated or unsupported firmware, including the Bring Your Own Vulnerable Binary (BYOVB) technique, to bypass Secure Boot.
+- **Exploiting Unspecified UEFI Flaws**: Using zero-day vulnerabilities to disable Secure Boot.

+## Usage 1: Running a UEFI Blue-Pill Hypervisor through the UEFI Shell on VMware Workstation (Supported)

+1. **Setup for VMware Workstation**

-   Follow the build instructions provided in the previous sections to compile the project.
+   - **Build the Project**: Follow the build instructions provided in the previous sections to compile the project.

 2. **Set Up VMware Workstation**